kevgo/jsonc-js/README.md

 [![install size](https://packagephobia.now.sh/badge?p=jsonc-reader)](https://packagephobia.now.sh/result?p=jsonc-reader)

 This micro-library (no dependencies) allows reading JSON that contain comments (JSONC).
-It does that by stripping comments and then loading the data as normal JSON.
+It does that by overwriting comments with whitespace (so that line and column numbers remain the same) and then loading the data as normal JSON.

 ```ts
 import * as jsonc from "jsonc-reader"